apache/rocketmq-clients/rust/README.md

 Here is the rust implementation of the client for [Apache RocketMQ](https://rocketmq.apache.org/).
 Different from the [remoting-based client](https://github.com/apache/rocketmq/tree/develop/client), the current implementation is based on separating architecture for computing and storage, which is the more recommended way to access the RocketMQ service.

-Here are some preparations you may need to know (or refer to [here](https://rocketmq.apache.org/docs/quickStart/02quickstart)).
+Here are some preparations you may need to know [Quick Start](https://rocketmq.apache.org/docs/quickStart/02quickstart).

 ## Getting Started